Skip to Content

 The challenge of managing risk has taken on new dimensions in the wake of the historic events that have transpired over the past three years.
 Today’s business climate presents risk practitioners with unprecedented complexity and challenges for management decision-making.

-This conference will provide practical insights into the workings of risk management.
-Confirmed speakers include:
+The conference provided practical insights into the workings of risk management.
+Confirmed speakers included:

 • Sarah Dahlgren, Executive Vice President, Bank Supervision and Regulation, Federal Reserve Bank of New York